 Hazmat suits are whole-body protective clothing designed to safeguard the wearer from dangerous substances and materials such as gases, toxins, or chemical agents.
 In this article we explain how hazmat suits work.

 Hazmat is short for “hazardous material.”
-A hazmat suit is a type of personal protective equipment (PPE) for professionals in many industrial sectors who have to deal with dangerous substances as part of their job.
+A hazmat suit is a type of personal protective equipment (PPE) for professionals in many industrial and healthcare industries who have to deal with dangerous substances as part of their job.

 Are you researching how to buy a hazmat suit?
 If so, we recommend reading our Essential Hazmat Suit Buying Guide.